 - 📝 Take Thoughtful Notes - Jotting down notes following conversations with new connections can be extremely helpful and a great way to resume the conversation later.
 It demonstrates that you were paying attention and took an interest in them.
 Remembering personal details from your chat can go a long way such as asking “how was your summer trip to Europe?” or “did you end up getting the position you were interviewing for when we last spoke?”.

 Share Your Research Notes with Your Network

 As you research and write papers during your studies, you’ll want to collaborate and share this information with people in your network.
 The experts at Petal have created an innovative platform that provides all the tools you need to collect, organize, and share your research with others.
-Check out Petal Connect to learn how to leverage Petal when interacting with people in your academic network.
+Check out Petal Website Builder to learn how to leverage Petal when interacting with people in your academic network.